Boosting the Transferability of Video Adversarial Examples via Temporal Translation: Conclusion

 \section{Conclusion}

 In this paper, we propose a temporal translation attack method, which generates adversarial examples by using a set of temporal translated videos to mitigate the effect of different discriminative temporal patterns across video recognition models.
 Our method can be directly combined with other transfer-based attack methods and the generated adversarial examples have higher transferability against video recognition models.
 Extensive experimental results have demonstrated the effectiveness of our method and indicated the vulnerability of video recognition models in the transfer-based attack setting.
+Since our attack generates perturbations without temporal consistent, one of the potential defense methods can be designed by checking the temporal consistent.
+We will explore these in future works.